About CBRE Cambodia

 Can foreigners own residential properties in Cambodia?

-To own land or a ‘freehold’ property the buyers must have atleast a 51% Cambodian shareholding.
+To own land or a ‘freehold’ property the buyers must have at least a 51% Cambodian shareholding.
 Buyers of ‘freehold’ properties commonly use a range of different structures to make their purchase.
-CBRE’s Investment Property Team [internal link to IP Team Services page] are well placed to advise you on the available approaches.
+CBRE’s Capital Markets Team are well placed to advise you on the available approaches.